Starlink dish installation — professional mast mounting for optimal signal reception

 Limitations

-Not available in most truly rural locations
+Still unavailable or unstable in many truly rural locations

 The Best Setup: Both (Dual-WAN Failover)